Dreaming Sally Titelbild

 Sally will die in Europe this summer.

 George Orr dreamed that his girlfriend, Sally Wodehouse, would die on the trip she wanted to take, and he begged her not to go.
-But Sally did not take him seriously - how could she?
-She left for Europe in July 1968 with 25 other private-school kids, on "The Odyssey", a 60s version of the Grand Tour.
+But Sally did not take him seriously--how could she?
+She left for Europe in July 1968 with twenty-five other private-school kids, on "The Odyssey," a Sixties version of the Grand Tour.
 In August 1968, only hours after becoming engaged to George via telegram, she died as he had dreamed she would, in a freak accident.

 To George and James, both sons of parents who knew how to make demands of their children but not how to love them, Sally represented all the optimism and promised freedom of the '60s.
-Her death has haunted both men for 50 years - arresting their development, miring them in grief and unreasoning guilt.
-Dreaming Sally is a profound and evocative exploration of the long shadow left by an 18-year-old girl, an uncanny story of first love, sudden death, and the complexity of trauma and mourning.
+Her death has haunted both men for fifty years--arresting their development, miring them in grief and unreasoning guilt.
+Dreaming Sally is a profound and evocative exploration of the long shadow left by an eighteen-year-old girl, an uncanny story of first love, sudden death and the complexity of trauma and mourning.